nixcon/2024.nixcon.org/content/_index.md

 # Tickets

 The ticket sale is open.
-They are be available on: https://tickets.nixcon.org/2024/.
+They are available on: https://tickets.nixcon.org/2024/.
 You are expected to buy a ticket to attend the event.
 Speakers and organizers are expected to buy their tickets as well.

 In order to make this a community-driven NixCon without sponsors, we have adopted a more dynamic pricing model.